 Do you shop at Wellcome or Market Place by Jasons?
 If so, you may want to think again.
-A shocking new investigation of farms that supply these stores in Hong Kong and Taiwan has revealed what Dairy Farm Group, owner of Wellcome and Market Place by Jasons, wants to keep hidden: the company continues to sell customers eggs from filthy, cruel battery cage egg farms with higher food safety risks.
+A shocking new investigation of farms that supply these stores has revealed what Dairy Farm Group, owner of Wellcome and Market Place by Jasons, wants to keep hidden: the company continues to sell customers eggs from filthy, cruel battery cage egg farms with higher food safety risks.

 A new investigation at multiple Dairy Farm egg suppliers found feces and dirt caked on the bars of cages where eggs are laid.
 Feces piles up just inches away from eggs and from the birds themselves.
 Mother hens are crammed for nearly their entire lives in battery cages so small and cruel they are illegal in dozens of other countries around the world.
 Wild birds flew in and out of some farms, creating a serious risk of spreading avian flu.

 Nearly every other major multinational food retailer in Asia has committed to selling only cage-free eggs, including City Super, Tesco, METRO, Aldi and CarreFour, but not Dairy Farm.
 It continues to sell customers eggs from filthy, cruel battery cage egg farms.

 It’s time for Dairy Farm to stop putting customers’ safety at risk, and stop supporting this severe animal cruelty.
 It’s time for Dairy Farm to catch up with its peers and commit to transitioning to sell only cage-free eggs throughout Asia.

 Dairy Farm Group (Now DFI Retail Group): I won’t shop at any of your stores including Wellcome and Market Place by Jasons, until you catch up with other leading food companies and commit to stop using eggs from filthy, cruel battery cages.
 It’s time for Dairy Farm International (Now DFI Retail Group) to go 100% cage-free！